greeshmagopal08/greeshmagopal08.github.io/README.md

 ## 🎯 Where I'm Headed

-I'm interested in opportunities where I can bring together my experience in **product management, technology, data, and AI** to build products that solve real problems and create measurable value.
+I'm interested in opportunities where I can bring together my experience in product management, technology, data, and AI to build products that solve real problems and create measurable value.

-I'm particularly interested in:

-**AI Product Management · GenAI · AI Agents · AI-powered SaaS · Technical Product Management**
+AI Product Management · GenAI · AI Agents · AI-powered SaaS · Technical Product Management

 <br>